Chiang Mai City Moat Explore the Timeless Charm

 What Role Do Chiang Mai’s Gates Play?

 Chiang Mai’s Old City has five main gates, with Tha Phae Gate being the most famous and well-preserved.
 This eastern gate once served as a primary entry point to the city and remains a bustling hub for tourists and locals alike.
 Suan Dok Gate on the west side, Chang Phuak Gate to the north, and Chiang Mai Gate to the south also hold historical significance.
 Each gate offers unique views of the Old City and its surroundings.
-Today, these gates are not just historical landmarks but also social spaces where cultural events like the Chiang Mai Flower Festival and Songkran celebrations take place.
+Today, these gates are not just historical landmarks but also social spaces where cultural events like the Chiang Mai Flower Festival and Songkran celebrations take place around the moat.

 What Can You Expect to See Within the Old City?